bodrovis/lessons_indexer/README.md

 The program makes two assumptions:

 * The working directory should have a nested folder that contains all lesson files.
-This folder should be named after the course (the program will do its best to convert folder's name to proper title, for example "Introduction_to_less" will be converted to "Introduction To Less").
+This folder should be named after the course and end with the `_handouts` (the program will do its best to convert folder's name to proper title, for example "Introduction_to_less_handouts" will be converted to "Introduction To Less").
 * Lesson files should have the lesson and step numbers in their title separated by `.` or `-`.
 It may contain any other words, but they have to have *.md* extension.
 Here is an example of a valid file name: `lesson3.2.md` or `h3-2.md`.
 All other